tronsgaard/songpipe/docs/how_songpipe_works.md

 The intention of this document is to describe in some detail how `songpipe` works, and to act as a starting point for someone trying to figure out how to make changes or implement new instruments.

 ## How we access the core funcions of `PyReduce`
  `PyReduce` is an excellent, versatile, and powerful echelle spectroscopy pipeline.
-The substantial development efforts that went into developing `PyReduce` and its parent, the IDL REDUCE pipeline, are highly appreciated.
 However, the outer layer that takes care of loading and organising the data, and running the components of the pipeline, did not fulfil our needs for SONG, which led to the development of `songpipe` as a wrapper around the core functions of `PyReduce`.
 It is not straightforward how to do this, as `PyReduce` was designed to run on its own.
 The overarching idea has been to wrap `PyReduce` without touching the code, although a few changes were necessary, resulting in this [fork of the code](https://github.com/tronsgaard/PyReduce/) that we use.

  `PyReduce` organises the steps if the reduction process in subclasses of the `pyreduce.reduce.Step` class, e.g. `pyreduce.reduce.OrderTracing` or `pyreduce.reduce.ScienceExtraction`.
 Each `Step` is instantiated with the same six positional arguments: `(instrument, mode, target, night, output_dir, order_range)`, which are mainly used to set the output directory and filename.
 Then the reduction step can be executed using the `.run()` method, with the appropriate arguments.